Former Carolina football player honored by his teammates

 Physician assistant studies student using 3D printing to enhance PPE during COVID-19

-Will Vizuete captures aerosols from around the world and brings them back for testing in his lab.
+Will Vizuete captures aerosols from around the world and brings them back for testing in his lab to improve our understanding of how air pollution forms.

 Finding a personal and professional balance